 - How to set up a successful Shopify store

-- Best Shopify apps for new stores
+- Must-have Shopify apps for new stores

 2. WooCommerce – Free WordPress Ecommerce Plugin

 If you have a WordPress site or are skilled at WordPress, WooCommerce can be the perfect eCommerce platform for your business.
-It is a robust and easy-to-use eCommerce plugin that brings all the eCommerce features such as product management, payment processing, and more on WordPress.
+It is a robust and easy-to-use eCommerce plugin that brings all the eCommerce features such as product management, payment processing, and more to WordPress.

 - How to create an online store with WooCommerce